Do-PFN: In-Context Learning for Causal Effect Estimation: Methodology: causal inference with PFNs

-Note that in our framework $p(\psi|\vx^{pt}) \neq p(\psi)$ since knowing the feature vector $\vx^{pt}$ provides information on the SCM that generated it.
 Assuming a prior $p(\psi)$ over SCMs, and thus also over causal graphs $\mathcal{G}_{\psi}$, can be seen as an extension of the classical do-calculus approach where typically a fixed causal graph $\widetilde {\mathcal{G}_{\psi}}$, or even a fixed SCM $\widetilde{\psi}$, is used as the basis for further inference.
 Compared to the assumptions typically made in the potential outcomes framework, our method also includes scenarios without the unconfoundedness assumption.

 \paragraph{Approximating the conditional interventional distribution }